MetzinAround/practical-classroom-workshop/course/work-setup.md

 ------
 ## Overview

-In this assignment you will learn how to create a Magic 8 Ball game in Python.
+In this assignment, you will learn how to create a Magic 8 Ball game in Python.
 The learning outcomes are:

 - Create a python file in a GitLab repository
 - Compose a basic python script for a Magic 8 Ball Game in your python file